Anastasiia-Pov/FastAPI_pet-project_to-do_list/README.md

 ├─ alembic.ini
 ```

+!
+Part of the project (the concerns work with MongoDB is in the mongodb_branch)

 Main points:
 - Authentification and registration of users implemented using FastApiUsers framework;
-- Database - PostgreSQL, work with DB is carried out with async by SQLAlchemy ORM;
+- Database - PostgreSQL, work with DB is carried out with async by SQLAlchemy ORM
+           - Mongo DB, work with DB is carried out by motor and PyMongo;
 - Authentification transport is cookie;
 - Authentification strategy is JWTStrategy.